oanguenot/webrtc-experiments/documentation/Access to devices.md

 Now, your application have access and is able to use these devices in a call.

-_Recommendation_: As for mobile applications, it is a good practice for asking permissions when the application starts because this will help you to detect potential issue and inform the user before he tries to make a call.
+> As for mobile applications, it is a good practice for asking permissions when the application starts because this will help you to detect potential issue and inform the user before he tries to make a call.
 But depending on the browser, this step can have a visual impact so the user could ask why ?
 So, the best I think is if you ask, to display the devices found and _in use_ or equivalent somewhere in your user interface with a special mark in case of issues.

 ## MediaDeviceInfo content